Components

 Responsive Self-Vertical Alignment for single element (added since Slides v.7)

-You can align single element vertically using .self{value}-{breakpoint}
+You can align single element vertically using .self{value}-{breakpoint} classes.

 Responsive Flex Direction (added since Slides v.7)